It’s that time of year again! The time when Americans get their tax refunds from good ol’ Uncle Sam!

 (Note: Roth IRA is a little different since the taxes are paid now instead of later when you take out the money.
 If you’ve got any questions about tax benefits from doing some of what is mentioned above I highly recommend contacting my accountant. )

-(Side Note #2: I also use Betterment for my Roth IRA.
+(Side Note #2: I also use Betterment for my Roth IRA and SEP IRA.
 Click here to check out my complete review of Betterment.)

 It would seem that there are smarter things you can do with your money than spend your tax refund.
 Now, I know first hand how hard the temptation can be.
 Last time I got a refund I bought myself an iPhone and an iPad.